ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 <br/>

-This allows `packets` over ethernet and the tailscale network to go SSH, DNS. and the pihole Admin website which we will be using next section.
+This allows `packets` over ethernet and the tailscale network to go SSH, DNS, and the pihole Admin website which we will be using next section.
 Adjust the interface names from your own connections that you can typically see by running `ip address`.
-Run these commands to start, debug, stop, and automate the firewall in the folder that `ufw.sh` is in:
+For good measure I also just filter any requests to my ISP's DNS in case they sneak :ninja: some DHCP in... mannnnnngg its so expensive :moneybag: but I need to get my own router or managed switch so I can control DHCP.
+Anyways, run these commands to start, debug, stop, and automate the firewall in the folder that `ufw.sh` is in:

 ```shellsession
 $ sudo ./ufw.sh          # Start the firewall